thisisommore/haven-app-ios/README.md

 ### Data

-All persistant data related code is stored in Data folder, it includes database powered by SQLiteData secrets using apple keychain key value like storage using user defaults
+All persistant data related code is stored in Data folder, it includes database powered by SQLiteData \
+Secrets using apple keychain \
+Key value like storage using user defaults

 ### XXDK

+When using xxdk always use XXDKP, so mock can provided inplace without much change, for example in previews. \

 All XXDK related code is in the XXDK folder, including documentation This includes bindings, callbacks, etc.